 We usually don't send family Christmas cards around to our friends and relatives.
 The sheer thought of it is paralyzing to me.
 Maybe it's because Christmas cards were never a thing where I grew up or maybe it's because Mister Tinker could care less.
 And then there's the logistics of it: Am I supposed to have my mantle decorated in mid November so that I can pose the kids in front of it?
 Because let's face it - it will take me at least a month to design, order and mail them.
 And then there is the photo shoot itself.
 I don't have the worst photography skills, but trying to photograph my kids is equivalent to photographing wildlife.
 You have to be sneaky, you have to be quick, and forget it if they know you're lurking there with your camera.

-Anyhow, to cut a long story short, instead of cards I’m doing little homemade gifts for my friends and family this year.
+Anyhow, to cut a long story short, instead of cards I'm doing little homemade gifts for my friends and family this year.
 These cheerful little Santa bath bombs are just perfect for that.
-I wish I came up with the idea, but I didn’t.
-I saw them first here on Youtube.
-Doesn’t a jolly ol’ Santa belly simply lend itself perfectly to a bath bomb?
-I think it’s genius!
+Doesn't a jolly ol' Santa belly simply lend itself perfectly to a bath bomb?
+I think so!